JWOverschot/discord-bot/README.md

 !sing
 - Zenyatta will sing a song.
 !play
-- Will play the YouTube link or YouTube search result after it.
+- Will play the YouTube (video or playlist) link or YouTube search result after it.
 If there is already a song playing it will add it to the queue.
 !skip
 - Will skip the current song.
 !remove